 (The company marketing the brand-generic, Watson, has a new name: Actavis.
-So best not to specify by Watson or Actavis during their transition; instead, use the name for the technology that makes Concerta Concerta: OROS.)
+During the transition, t’s best not to specify by Watson or Actavis.
+Instead, use the name for the technology that makes Concerta Concerta: OROS.)

-Please don’t let any pharmacist convince you that the Mallinckrodt and Kudco/Kremers-Urban generics of Concerta are the exact same as brand.
+Please don’t let any pharmacist convince you that the Mallinckrodt and Kudco/Kremers-Urban generics of Concerta are the same as brand.
 They are not.

 To be updated on this topic, please subscribe to my blog in the upper-left corner of the page.